donsez/bd/postgres/README.md

 -- Show authors sorted by age (descending)
 SELECT NAME, AGE(BIRTHDATE) AS AGE FROM AUTHOR ORDER BY AGE DESC;

--- Import a CSV file into a table using COPY statement COPY AUTHOR(ID, NAME, BIRTHDATE, LEVEL)
+-- Import a CSV file into a table using COPY statement.
+-- Remark: the CSV file is into a directory mounted by the container COPY AUTHOR(ID, NAME, BIRTHDATE, LEVEL)
 FROM '/work/authors.csv'
 DELIMITER ','